getodk/xforms-spec/_sections/20-instance.md

 Secondary instances are used to pre-load data inside a form.
 This data is searchable in XPath.
 At the moment the only use case is so-called _cascading selections_ where the available options of a multiple-choice question can be filtered based on an earlier answer.

 A secondary instance should get a unique `id` attribute on the `<instance>` node.
-This allows apps to query the data (which is outside the root, ie. the primary instance) the data to be reachable in XPath using the `instance('the_id')/path/to/node` syntax.
+This allows apps to query the data (which is outside the root, ie. the primary instance, and would normally not be reachable).
+It uses the the `instance('the_id')/path/to/node` syntax to do this.